Regardless (album): Background and production

 On May 20, 2000, A-Mei sang the National Anthem of the Republic of China at the presidential inauguration ceremony of Chen Shui-bian.
 The performance infuriated the government of the People's Republic of China, who subsequently barred A-Mei from visiting the mainland.
 Consequently, all of A-Mei's concerts were cancelled in China out of the blue, along with her lucrative advertising contracts.
 Under pressure from the Chinese government, Sprite also buckled and cut its contract with A-Mei by dropping her as its spokesperson.
 Meanwhile, top 40 radio stations in China temporarily ceased playing her music and her commercials were pulled from broadcasting.
 It was also around this time that rumors began to swirl about A-Mei not renewing her contract with her parent company Forward Music.

 After the pressure cooker situation, A-Mei dropped out of sight for several months, living in New York and Los Angeles.
 In order to present the different sensations in the songs, the recording sessions for Regardless were conducted not only in Taipei, but also in Singapore and Los Angeles, where top musicians from all over the world worked slowly and carefully to produce the 10 songs on the album.
 A-Mei recorded the 10 songs for the album in October 2000 and originally planned to release it in November of that year, but the record market was so bad and the commercial strategy was to avoid piracy, so the release was postponed to December.

 Writing and recording

 "One Night Stand" is a sultry R&B-soul ballad written by David Tao.
 "Cinderella" is a mellow pop ballad interpreting fairy tale-like delicate love.
-The album's title track is an arena rock song written by her late mentor Chang Yu-sheng.
+The album's title track is an arena rock recorded in September 7, 2000 song written by her late mentor Chang Yu-sheng.
 "Love Breaks Everyone's Heart" is a guitar-driven ballad.
 "Wonder Why" is a trip hop song written by Ye Hanhui and David Tao.

 "Before It's Too Late" is a synthesizer-heavy ballad.
 "I Am Amazed" is a dance song with R&B and pop influences.
 "Racing" is a dance rock.
 "Last Time" is mellow pop ballad with guitars and strings.
 "The Other Way" is an upbeat song written by David Tao.